hrothgar/5coins/README.md

 1.  **coins.m**

     The main routine.
-Keeps track of progress in the 3-vector `coincoints`.
+Keeps track of progress in the 3-vector `coincounts`.
 By default it prints out running results every 100,000 trials (which is every 30–45 seconds on my Mac).
 2.  **coins_history.m**

     The same as the main routine, but it runs a little slower since it collects information with a slightly finer granularity.
 Instead of simply binning the 3s, 4s, and 5s, it builds a vector `cointrials` in which each element is in {3,4,5} and corresponds to a single trial.
 Also prints verbose output each 100,000 trials.